onetep-devel/documentation/developer_area.rst

     by local NGWFs *Aa* (via ``trimmed_boxes_all_local_positions_in_cell()``).
     These are the points of interest, e.g. we will need the local potential only for these points.
 By establishing the union, we avoid communicating the same points many times, as part of multiple different NGWFs.
+Subsequently, if ``fast_ngwfs T``, the communicated NGWFs *Bb* are converted to the rod representation.
+If GPUs are in use, NGWFs *Bb* are copied to the device.
-(3) Rather naively, we communicate the entire local potential on the double grid
+(3) We communicate the local potential, only for the points of interest, to
-    (``potential_dbl``) to everyone.
-This is the replicated double-grid representation.
-    This will soon be superseded by an approach, where only the requisite points (just determined) are communicated.
-This will be much faster and use less memory.
+    whichever ranks need them.
+This happens in ``integrals_fast_extract_locpot()``.
 (4) Using ``trimmed_boxes_mould_set_from_cell()``, the previously trimmed local
     NGWFs *Aa* are used to mould corresponding trimmed locpots from the cell, for each local NGWF *Aa*.
 This happens in an OMP loop over *Aa*.
 At this